brain-score/vision/tests/README.md

 ## Precomputed features
 For many benchmark tests, it can be useful to evaluate on "reasonable" features that have been computed beforehand.
+They are on S3 instead and are automatically downloaded by executing `bash test_setup.sh`.
 Often these precomputed features are taken from models that were run on the benchmark.

 To capture a model's activations, you can use the following steps: